1967 VFA Grand Final: Background

-The Game
+The game

 First half

 The beginning of the match was a tough, physical, and oftentimes violent encounter.
 Dandenong had the better of play through the first quarter, assisted in large part by captain-coach and ruckman Alan Morrow, who controlled the ruck contests, and provided a valuable forward option when resting; Dandenong followers David Sheehan and Alan McDonald provided much of the midfield drive from those ruck contests, and Dandenong centre Rod Evans kept the highly regarded young Port Melbourne rover Peter Bedford quiet.
 Dandenong led by ten points at quarter time, 4.5 (29) to 3.1 (19).

 Off the ball, brawls regularly broke out between the two sides.
 On many occasions, umpires, trainers and other officials were forced to enter the arena to break up the fights.
 Three players were reported in the first quarter: Dandenong's Alan Osborne was reported for kicking Bedford; Port Melbourne's Gary Ireland was reported for striking Jim McNamara; and Port Melbourne's Graeme Taggart was reported for using continuous abusive language towards umpire David Jackson.
 The fighting continued into the second quarter of the match.

 Walk-off

 Midway through the second quarter, after a free kick was paid against a team-mate, Port Melbourne's John Peck approached and argued with Jackson.
 At this stage, Port Melbourne was on the wrong end of a lopsided free kick count – by half time, Dandenong had received 26 free kicks to Port Melbourne's nine – and Peck had been penalised more than most.
 In an incident which lasted three minutes, Peck continued to argue with Jackson, and Jackson reported Peck for using abusive language and disputing his decisions; as Jackson attempted to look at the back of Peck's guernsey to take his number, Peck repeatedly walked away to prevent Jackson from doing so.

-Port Melbourne captain-coach Brian Buckley, who was nearby to Jackson and Peck during this altercation, ordered his players to leave the field in protest at Jackson's performance.
+Port Melbourne captain-coach Brian Buckley, who was near to Jackson and Peck during this altercation, ordered his players to leave the field in protest at Jackson's performance.
 Half of the team had reached the boundary, as Jackson prepared to restart play anyway, before Port Melbourne secretary Norm Goss Sr. and treasurer John Paton ordered them to return to the field and continue playing.

 Dandenong led by nineteen points at the time of the incident, and Port Melbourne closed the deficit to only six points at half time, Dandenong leading 8.5 (53) to 7.5 (47).